 Closed captioning in videos – to add or not to add?
-It’s a question that marketers might not bother asking when creating their video content.
-It’s strange considering almost every form of media incorporates closed captioning somehow, especially for compliance with AODA accessibility laws which involves accommodations for the hearing impaired.
-Everything from traditional DVDs and Blu-Ray titles, streaming sites like Netflix, and even live sports or video games give audiences close-captioning options.
+It’s a question that many marketers might not bother asking when creating their video content.
+It’s strange, considering almost every form of media incorporates closed captioning, especially to ensure compliance with accessibility acts and regulations involving accommodations for the hearing and visually impaired.
+Everything from traditional DVDs, streaming sites like Netflix, and live sports or video games give audiences closed-captioning options.

 Why aren’t marketers including closed captions in their video content at the same frequency?
-We have our guesses, but what we do know is that there are several compelling reasons why video content should feature closed captioning.
+Although we have our guesses, we know for certain that there are several compelling reasons why video content should feature closed captioning.

-Closed captioning in video content might seem like a nice “add-on”.
-However, there’s plenty of research to proves that on-screen text is a fundamental component of successful videos.
-Research has revealed that videos which use closed captioning tend to perform better in a number of ways.
+Closed captioning in video content might seem like a nice “add-on.”
+However, there’s plenty of research to proves that on-screen text is a fundamental video component.
+Research has revealed that videos with closed captioning perform better in a number of ways.

-In Instapages’ silent video test, several Facebook video metrics were tracked to determine the performance of videos with and without captions.
-They included sound-on views vs. sound-off views, view time with captions, view time without captions, and plenty more over a two-month span.
+Instapages’ silent video test tracked several Facebook video metrics to determine the performance of videos with and without captions.
+This included sound-on views vs. sound-off views, view time with captions, view time without captions, and several other KPIs over two months.
 They collected over two days’ worth of video view time from over 10,000 viewers.
 Their findings were:

 Benefits like these aren’t limited to Facebook.
 YouTuber, Leron Amin, revealed the following insight:

-“Adding captions to my YouTube video added additional 1,046 words and 393 indexable search terms.
-Best of all, my target keyword density increased by 68 terms and my keyword diversity increased by 12 terms.”
+“Adding captions to my YouTube video added an additional 1,046 words and 393 indexable search terms.
+Best of all, my target keyword density increased by 68 terms, and my keyword diversity increased by 12 terms.”

-It is clear that closed captioning boosts engagement and even supports bottom-of-the-funnel goals such as increasing conversions.
+Closed captioning boosts engagement and even supports bottom-of-the-funnel goals, such as increasing conversions.

 Although Google can’t crawl a video, search algorithms can still crawl the text associated with your video.
-Adding a transcript (on a platform like YouTube) allows search engines to crawl the text, and that means you can add your captions into your transcript.
-Keep in mind, too, that captions increase watch duration, the number of views, and engagement.
+Adding a transcript not only increases accessibility for the visually impaired, but allows search engines to crawl the text.
+When paired with closed captioning, these accessibility elements increase watch duration, the number of views, and engagement.
 An increase in these rates will signal to Google that your video is high-quality and relevant to viewers, leading to a naturally higher rank on search engines.

 Ultimately, you want your video to hit key objectives and deliver on ROI.
-Closed captioning, as was revealed by research studies above, improve a video’s baseline engagement levels.
-Watch times go up, social shares increase and conversion rates rise.
-These “gains” have a direct effect on sales.
+Closed captioning, as was revealed by the research above, improves baseline engagement levels.
+Watch times go up, social shares increase, and conversion rates rise.
+These gains have a direct effect on sales.
 Research has shown that closed captioning a video can lead to a 7.32% increase in video traffic, which can generate hundreds or thousands of dollars (or more) depending on the size of your audience.

 An overlooked benefit of closed captioning in video content is reaching ESL learners.
 A significant portion of your video audience may not be native English speakers.
-Just like you may watch your favourite foreign film with subtitles on, viewers of different languages may watch your content with the hope of seeing English subtitles.
-Therefore, adding captions in your videos will help diminish the language barrier for audiences who aren’t fluent in English but still interested in your content.
+Just like you may watch your favorite foreign film with subtitles on, viewers of different languages may watch your content with the hope of seeing English subtitles.
+Therefore, adding captions in your videos will help diminish the language barrier and increase your marketing reach.

-Though humans process visual information a lot faster than verbal information, text still plays a crucial role in our understanding of new material.
-It’s possible for key information to slip by a viewer, especially if they are distracted by imagery or other cinematic elements.
-Adding subtitles, especially for videos that relay complex information, can reinforce a video’s messaging to help your viewers retain more.
+Although humans process visual information a lot faster than verbal information, text still plays a crucial role in understanding new material.
+Audio information can easily slip by a viewer, especially if they are distracted by imagery or other cinematic elements.
+Adding subtitles, especially for videos that relay complex information, can reinforce a video’s message to help your viewers retain more product knowledge.

 Closed captioning serves another vital purpose.
-A significant number of viewers have hearing impairments, meaning that they need the visual input of written text to see what they can’t hear.
-Subtitles added to your video help members of your audience grasp your messages even with hearing difficulties.
+Many viewers have hearing impairments, meaning that they need the visual input of written text to see what they can’t hear.
+Subtitles help audiences engage with your message, even with hearing difficulties.

-Finally, keep this insight in mind.
 As many as 85% of Facebook videos are watched on mute.
-Why?
-There could be many reasons for this – perhaps, viewers are in noisy environments (ie. Starbucks) or in quiet ones (ie. office space) where loud volumes aren’t appropriate.
+This could be for many reasons, either viewers are in noisy environments (i.e., Starbucks) or in quiet ones (i.e., office space) where loud volumes aren’t appropriate.
 Regardless of the cause, subtitles accommodate individuals who, by choice, watch videos on mute.